Al Ahsa Oasis Saudi Arabia: An Astonishing Place

 The largest springs in Ahsar can carry an average of 20,000 gallons of water per minute.
 All the fountains work as a container of one and a half million gallons of water per minute.

 The water rises to the surface and creates springs and lakes in many places.
 It is not only these lakes that get water from the surrounding springs.

 These attract tourists from home and abroad.
 People come here to eat or bathe in the forest.
 They also come to enjoy the natural scenery.
-There are also bathrooms for women at many places near these lakes and fountains.

 Oasis